mocaccinoOS/website/content/en/docs/Desktop/performance.md

 ✔ **MocaccinoOS includes performance optimizations by default**
 ✔ **Users can test additional tweaks by uncommenting settings in `70-mocaccino.conf`**
 ✔ **To make changes permanent, users must use `/etc/sysctl.d/99-custom.conf`**

-This guide helps users **understand how to safely tweak their system for maximum performance!** 🚀🔥